pps-19012/pps-19012/README.md

 - 🔭 I’m currently working as an SDE intern in Data Analytics and Infrastructure Services team at [Trading Technologies International, Inc.](https://www.tradingtechnologies.com/).
 - 🌱 I’m currently learning about data migration, services integration and data processing using Apache Spark, AWS and Cassandra.
-- 💻 In order to understand emerging technologies, I have tried my hand at learning about blockchain development and game development through personal projects.
+- 💻 In order to understand emerging technologies, I have tried my hand at learning about blockchain development and game development through internship, hackathons, and personal projects.
 I have also contributed to open-source projects related to machine learning and web development.
 - 💡 Apart from software development, I like to solve coding challenges and problems at [Leetcode](https://leetcode.com/pushpendra3000/) and Codeforces.
 - 📫 You can email me at `pushpendra.pratap@iitgn.ac.in` / `pushpendrasingh.19012@gmail.com` or text at `+91 9601160145` to collaborate on cool and interesting projects.